The Ultimate 3 Days in San Francisco Itinerary

 Hyde Street Cable Car in San Francisco CA with ocean visible in the background

-When to Visit San Francisco
+When to Visit San Francisco, California

-The best part about visiting San Francisco is that it is a year-round travel destination.
 It never gets freezing cold in the city while unexpected foggy and rainy days cool the city during summer so you can ideally plan a trip any time of the year.

-That being said, San Francisco really shines in the fall from September to November.
-The crowds are way lower than the peak summer season and temperature is warm enough to dip in the water.
+The crowds are way lower than the peak summer season (when San Francisco’s weather–while still mild–is comparatively gray, unlike most of the country) and the temperature is warm enough to dip in the water.

 Another great time to visit is spring.
 The temperature is mild and while the city does receive April showers, it’s not as bad as further up along the coast in Northern California.